rock-planning/planning-templ/doc/configuration.md

 If this option is set to true, then an additional / extra so-called transfer location is added.
 It can be interpreted as an arbitrarily location exchange hub.

 ### intervals-noooverlap
-If interval-nooverlap is defined, then all defined interval must not overlap.
+If interval-nooverlap is defined, then all defined intervals must not overlap.

 ### logging
  * basedir: The target directory for log files.
 TemPl creates a timestamp